UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 - On LEVEL-UP: Spawn a null-slot.
 Spawn a random RARE item on the board, and make it STUCK.
 - On LEVEL-UP, DESTROY: Spawns a random CURSE on the plot.
 Spawns a random RARE item somewhere on the plot.
 - On Destroy: Spawns a random slot somewhere on the plot. (has 1 life)
+- On Destroy: Spawn a random RARE item on the board, and make it DOOMED-5.

 ## SPIKE: Items that provide keys
+Alteratively- items that provide UNLOCK trigger.

 ## SPIKE: Items that use `UNLOCK` trigger
 (Merge with LEVEL-UP / BUY triggers...?)